 Interest on default fees can only be charged on a simple basis (MCOB 12.5.5.R).

 Sharing information on customers in repossession proceedings: The information to be shared between lenders in repossession cases (MCOB 13.4A.1 R) has been reduced to include notice of:

 – Details of any assisted voluntary sales process.

 MCOB 13.4A.3G provides that firms should use reasonable efforts to discover the existence of other charge holders at the start of any assisted voluntary sale/litigation process.

-Prudential requirements: Prudential requirements will not be introduced for second charge loans in March 2016: the FCA will review this position by March 2017.
+Prudential requirements: Prudential requirements will not be introduced for second charge loans in March 2016.